Medical Timeouts, Explained

 Medical Timeout: What is it, and What Should it Include?

-The Medical Timeout (MTO) provides an opportunity to bring together all healthcare professionals and other necessary stakeholders to review a pre-event checklist immediately prior to competition.
+The Medical Timeout (MTO) brings together athletic trainers, EMS, team physicians, officials and other necessary stakeholders to review a pre-event checklist immediately prior to competition.
 The purpose of this is to prepare everyone to efficiently and effectively respond in situations where timing and coordination can be the difference between a positive outcome and a potentially catastrophic one.

 At minimum, all healthcare providers present should take part in the MTO:

-- Home and visiting AT(s), including any students ATs who are present
+- Home and visiting athletic trainers (ATs), including any students Athletic trainers who are present

 - Team physician(s)